20kdc/funcWebWiki/DEV_GUIDE.md

 # Developer's Guide

+_If you just want to run a quick test patch on the Git repository, `thirdparty/redbean-3.0.0.com -D kernel` will work._

-Because funcWebWiki is built essentially as an image of a 'live system,' and `redbean -D kernel` handles the rest, there isn't much of a build step involved in running it.
+funcWebWiki is built essentially as an image of a 'live system.'

 _However,_ for the purposes of a _release,_ there are a number of concerns:

 1. Testing.
 2. Ensuring updates to `kernel/` are compatible with the first release (the `anchor` tag, if it exists when you're reading this).
+3. Running triggers to ensure in-wiki caches aren't stale.
-3. Building [APE](https://justine.lol/ape.html) files with everything pre-embedded.
+4. Building [APE](https://justine.lol/ape.html) files with everything pre-embedded.

 For this, the `fww` shell script is used.
 (Developers running Windows are advised of <https://github.com/jart/cosmopolitan> and its development environment.)

+This shell script's `build` command runs a number of triggers:

+1. Flushing and rebuilding the link cache.
+2. Sweeping the entire wiki for errors.
+3. Updating `system/hashes.json`.

 ## Release Naming